trentlarson/relay-server/README.txt

 ________________________________________________________________________________
 Assumptions

-Here are my assumptions.
-I'm going ahead with this rather than asking and waiting for answers, so gently point out if there's anything I'm thinking that is just plain missing the point.

 I can use a server/socket library (eg. for Java).

-These two sentences cover the same requirement:
-"it should output on stdout what its new public address is" "this requires your relay server interface to notify relayed clients of their public address" (In other words, it's possible that your second sentence means there is some other notification method that is required, but I'm assuming not.)

-I don't have to provide great usability info (eg. if they provide a port of "xyz"), or build instructions.
-(It'll be in Java; I'll provide the class files.)

-I don't have to write signals back-and-forth for when, say, the relay shuts down or when the servers shut down.
-I can do my own thing if a server shuts down (like return "null" or blank responses to clients).

-I can ignore problems of too much data on one newline, too many servers, too many clients, connections being open for too long, or disconnects (since you said we won't "initiate" any connections)... essentially, all those pesky high-traffic concerns.

-More Assumptions

 The request & response terminators can be CR or LF or CR-LF.

 The protocol is always one request from the client which results in one response from the server.
-So if a server isn't finished with a request yet, subsequent requests by same client will queue (so other clients may get served first).
+So if a server isn't finished with a request yet, subsequent requests by the same client will queue; also, multiline requests/responses will depend on an acknowledgement of each line from the other side.

+I don't have to do connection management, eg. signals back-and-forth for when the relay shuts down or when the servers shut down.
+I can do my own thing if a server shuts down (like return "null" or error or no responses to clients).

+I can ignore problems of too much data on one newline, too many servers, too many clients, connections being open for too long, or disconnects... essentially, all those pesky high-traffic concerns.

 ________________________________________________________________________________
-Explanation of Relay Server
+EXPLANATION OF RELAY SERVER

 This relay server is your public intermediary to the rest of the world, giving access to your own server that may be sitting behind a